sambayless/linedd/README.md

 linedd is a simple [delta-debugger](http://en.wikipedia.org/wiki/Delta_Debugging) for line-oriented text files.
 You can use it to minimize error-causing inputs to programs while preserving those errors (making it easier to debug your code).

 In contrast to many delta-debuggers, linedd isn't specialized to deal with any particular syntax or format, beyond expecting line endings.
-This means that it can be used without modification to delta-debug any line-oriented text file.
+This means that it can be used without modification to delta-debug any line-oriented text file. linedd is similar in spirit to [delta](http://delta.tigris.org), but has a simpler (or just different) interface that may be more convenient (in particular, linedd can typically be used directly on a buggy program without needing to write a wrapper script).

 Using linedd is as simple as:

     linedd file_to_minimize output_file command

-Where the ```file_to_minimize``` is the file you start with, and ```output_file``` is where linedd should write its minimzed version. ```command``` is any arbitrary command, and may include spaces and arguments. linedd will then repeatedly execute ```command output_file``` while removing lines from ```output_file```. linedd assumes that the command expects the file as its last argument.
+Where the ```file_to_minimize``` is the file you start with, and ```output_file``` is where linedd should write its minimzed version. ```command``` is any arbitrary command that returns an exit code indicating an error, and may include spaces and arguments. linedd will then repeatedly execute ```command output_file``` while removing lines from ```output_file```, while ensuring that the exit code of ```command``` is unchanged. linedd assumes that the command expects the file as its last argument.

 For example, if you have a configuration file "config.txt":